Teachers, Teen Mental Health

 Student self-harm: A guide for teachers on how to support students

-See some expert advice for teachers to help support students that may be engaging in self-harming behaviours.
+See some expert advice for teachers to help support students who may be engaging in self-harming behaviours.

 Did you know that the adolescent brain is still under development and is different to a fully developed brain in adults?
 Based on the stage of their brain development, adolescents can be more likely to act on impulse and can get involved in or engage in dangerous or risky behaviours.
 Adolescents are still learning learned responses and they can also be less likely to think before they act, consider potential consequence of their actions, or modify their dangerous or inappropriate behaviours.